 In humans, eye color is determined by the pigmentation of the iris, which is determined by a dihybrid inheritance system, which means that two different genes are working in concert.
 While the shade of color might vary slightly, the possible human eye colors are amber, blue, brown, gray, green, hazel, red, and violet.

 I know what you are thinking, that red eyes are not possible.
 Well, they are if you have albinism, which is a complete lack of skin pigmentation, as the pigment in our skin is also in our eyes.
 This means the iris in a person with albinism would be completely clear and the red color is from the blood vessels at the back of the eye, normally masked by a pigmented iris.
-As to some of the more wild colors seen in anime, please refer to my post on anime hair color, where I explain that many of these colors are found in nature, just not in people.
+As to some of the more wild colors seen in anime eyes, please refer to my post on anime hair color, where I explain that many of these colors are found in nature, just not in people.